AndypSheridan/hyperCube/README.md

 ​
 The following bugs were identified during user testing:

-* 🐞 - When on mobile the team page coach bios failed to align properly.
+* 🐞 - At first it was not possible to get the music to play on any device.
-* ⚒️ - There was an open div tag in the html code.
+* ⚒️ - I had incorrectly assigned the relevant JS function in my code.
-* ✅ - Added the relevant closing tag to make the coach bios respond properly.
+* ✅ - I changed the function to allow audio playback.

 <br>

-* 🐞 - The contact form contained a bug where it was possible to submit the form without providing a valid email address.
+* 🐞 - The SFX ran by default on all devices which could be undesirable for many users.
-* ⚒️ - The input type had been set to text.
+* ⚒️ - The corresponding JS function specified volume on page load.
-* ✅ - Change input type to email so a valid email address was required.
-The input was re-tested after the bug was fixed and the issue was resolved.
+* ✅ - Set the volume to zero until the user clicks or taps the toggle music and SFX button

 ​<br>

-* 🐞 - The contact form would not submit unless 'individual coaching' was selected.
+* 🐞 - The game music had a hissing sound which affected the user experience.
-* ⚒️ - The input type had been set to 'required'.
+* ⚒️ - I used a .wav file which had become distorted after compression.
-* ✅ - Remove the required attribute so the user did not have to select this option.
-This fixed the issue and upon re-testing the user would not have to select this option.
+* ✅ - Converted to an .mp3 file which was smaller than the compressed .wav file but sounds fine.

 <br>

-* 🐞 - A bug was found upon resizing the window after the hamburger menu was opened.
+* 🐞 - The original SCSS background worked well on my MacBook Pro but caused huge lag and unplayable game quality on some devices.
-* ⚒️ - Unless the user manually closed the menu after opening it, it would remain open.
+* ⚒️ - The SCSS was too CPU intensive on some devices.
-* ✅ - Change the JS code so the menu would close automatically once the screen width exceeded 600 pixels.
+* ✅ - I used a different background animation which was more subtle but works on all devices in testing.

 <br>

-* 🐞 - Upon loading each page the following error message was displayed in the console: GET https://Andypsheridan.github.io/favicon.ico 404
+* 🐞 -
 * ⚒️ - The site had not been assigned a favicon.
 * ✅ - I created a separate logo, using an enlarged version of the tennis ball icon from the original design and added a link within the HTML on each page so this logo would display on the browser tab.